githedgehog/docs/docs/architecture/fabric.md

 supports two different peering modes.

 - Local Peering - A local peering directly imports routers from the other VPC locally.
 This is achieved by a simple import route from the peer VPC.
-In case there are no locally attached worloads to the peer VPC the fabric automatically creates a stub vpc for peering and imports routes from it.
+In case there are no locally attached workloads to the peer VPC the fabric automatically creates a stub vpc for peering and imports routes from it.
 This allows VPC's to peer with each other without the need for dedicated peering leaf.
 If a local peering is done for a pair of VPC's which have locally attached workloads the fabric automatically allocates a pair of ports on the switch to router traffic between these